French-Flair Leek Risotto

 1. LET'S GO

 Preheat the oven to 200°C. Boil the kettle.
-Rinse the halved leeks and cut into 2-3cm pieces.
+Rinse the halved Leeks and cut into 2-3cm pieces.
 Place on a roasting tray cut-side up.
 Coat in oil and season.
 Roast in the hot oven for 15-20 minutes until softened and charred.
 Place a pot over a medium heat.
-Once hot, toast the walnuts for 3-5 minutes until golden, shifting occasionally.
+Once hot, toast the Walnuts for 3-5 minutes until golden, shifting occasionally.
 Remove from the pot on completion, finely chop and set aside.

 2. MUSHIES

 Return the pot to a high heat with a drizzle of oil and a knob of butter.
 When hot, fry the chopped mushrooms for 3-5 minutes until soft and golden.
 In the last minute, add in ½ the grated garlic and fry for 1 minute until fragrant, shifting constantly.
 On completion, remove and place in a bowl.
-Mix ¾ of the chopped walnuts and ½ the chopped parsley through the mushrooms.
+Mix ¾ of the chopped Walnuts and ½ the chopped parsley through the mushrooms.

 3. RICE & SHINE